telekom-mms/sectpmctl/README.md

 You can even link the helper scripts over the sbsigntool executables by leveraging a debian config package if you need to do so, for example to support maintainance of commercial antivirus applications or such.

-You then need to supply a key the certificate which are stored in '/var/lib/sectpmctl/keys/':
+You then need to supply a key and a certificate which are stored in '/var/lib/sectpmctl/keys/':

 - db.obj (key)
 - db.cer (certificate)